Legal Translation Dubai

 What affects the price of legal translation?

 Complexity (employment contract vs medical licensing agreement), document quality (clear original vs faded copy), urgency (same-day vs standard), length (number of pages), and attestation status.
-We provide a fixed quote after seeing your document — no hidden fees.
+We provide a fixed quote after seeing your document.
+No hidden fees.

 When do I NOT need MOJ certification?